rekindle-blog/rekindle-blog.github.io/_posts/2022-06-09-reading-fiction.md

 ---
 layout: post
-title: Is Reading Fiction A Waste Of Time?
+title: Is Reading Fiction a Waste of Time?
 author: gheslop
 tags:
 - Institutes